Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/virtual-mouse-ui-cursor-control.md

 Use a virtual mouse to allow gamepads and joysticks to control pointer inputs.

+>[!NOTE]
-**Note**: The Virtual Mouse component is only compatible with the [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) (uGUI) system, and not UI Toolkit or IMGUI.
+>The Virtual Mouse component is only compatible with the [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) (uGUI) system, and not UI Toolkit or IMGUI.

 |**Topic**|**Description**|
 |--------|-----------|